JEWELS OF SLOVENIA, CROATIA AND BOSNIA & HERCEGOVINA – 8 DAYS / 7 NIGHTS

 What is included?

-- Land transportation through the whole tour Ljubljana airport transfer in/out.
+- Land transportation through the whole tour in luxury mini-van with extra leg room

 - 7 nights hotel accomodation.